-Creative: Students can develop other talents by writing for the student newspaper or literary magazine; singing in choral groups or playing in ensembles; and getting involved in campus photography or theatre productions.
+Creative: Students can develop other talents by writing for the student newspaper or literary magazine; singing in choral groups or playing in ensembles; and getting involved in campus photography, Clay Club, or theatre productions.

 Religious: In addition to regular Catholic services, the Office of Campus Ministry sponsors an active program of religious faith development, social action, and community service.
+The Office of Campus Ministry is located in The Moore Center, phone 270-686-4319.